MoorDES/libVIODES-Qt4-Pre2024/README.md

 ./libVIODES> make

-## AUTHORS/COPYRIGHT/LICENSE
+## Authors/Copyright/License

-The initial version of libVIODES was developped in the context of Ruediger Berndt's masters project.
-The core representation code is derived from Thomas Moor's earlier libviogen, a library to represent faudes generators as Qt widgets.
+The initial version of libVIODES was developped in the context of Ruediger Berndt's masters project back in 2009.
+This version addresses the mainly type system and the plug-inmechansim.
-Principle authors are Ruediger Berndt and Thomas Moor.
-Copyright is with the LRT DES Group and Ruediger Berndt.
-It is agreed that on some stage the sources will be released under Terms of the LGPL.
+Actual graphical representation was merged from Thomas Moor's predecessor project VIOGen, with quite some effort for the various plug-ins.
+Principle authors are Thomas Moor and Ruediger Berdt, distribution is by terms of the LGPL 2.1.